-Drawing from archival imagery and documents, interviews with the photographers and filmmakers (in some cases family members and/ or close associates), and with contributions from writers, scholars, and curators, The African Gaze is a mapping of and an introduction to the postcolonial African moving and still image.
+The African Gaze is a comprehensive exploration of postcolonial and contemporary photography and cinema from Africa.
+Drawing from archival imagery and documents, interviews with the photographers and filmmakers (in some cases family members and close associates if the artist is deceased), and contributions from writers, scholars, and curators, it maps a complete introduction to African moving and still imagery.

-This is a timely publication as engagement with Black and African histories is stronger than ever before (and long overdue).
-The major names of African photography, such as Malick Sidibé, Sanlé Sory, and Seydou Keita have become highly collectible in the art market and African cinema, pioneered by Ousmane Sembene in 1960s Senegal, is now recognized for its creative innovation and storytelling.
+This is a hugely important and timely publication—engagement with Black and African histories is stronger than ever before (and long overdue).
+The major names of African photography, such as Malick Sidibé, Sanlé Sory, and Seydou Keita, have become highly collectible in the art market, while African cinema, pioneered by Ousmane Sembene in 1960s Senegal, is now recognized for its creative innovation and storytelling.

 For anyone drawn to African photography and film, Amy Sall’s long overdue first book will provide an exciting and accessible overview.

 Amy Sall is a writer, independent researcher, and collector-archivist based in New York.

 She is the founding editor of SUNU: Journal of African Affairs, Critical Thought + Aesthetics, a pan-African, post-disciplinary platform exploring the artistic, cultural, and intellectual production of Africa and the diaspora across time and space.

 Amy holds a master's degree in human rights studies from Columbia University.
 As a Part-time Lecturer at The New School, New York, she conceived and taught two courses, “The African Gaze: Visual Culture of Postcolonial Africa and the Social Imagination” and “Third Cinema & the Counter Narratives.”

 Her private collection, The Sall Collection, is an assemblage of studio and other vernacular photography, printed matter, and ephemera with a pan-African focus.